techservicesillinois/aws-enterprise-vpc/README.md

 _Note: these instructions were written for GNU/Linux.
 Some adaptation may be necessary for other operating systems._

 You can run this code from any workstation (even a laptop); there is no need for a dedicated deployment server.
-Since the Terraform state is kept in S3, you can even run it from a different workstation every day, so long as you carefully follow [the golden rule of Terraform](https://blog.gruntwork.io/how-to-use-terraform-as-a-team-251bc1104973#.nf92opnyn):
+Since the Terraform state is kept in S3, you can even run it from a different workstation every day, so long as you carefully follow [the golden rule of Terraform](https://blog.gruntwork.io/how-to-use-terraform-as-a-team-251bc1104973#7fe9):
-> **"The master branch of the live [source control] repository is a 1:1 representation of what’s actually deployed in production."**
+> **"The master branch of the live [source control] repository should be a 1:1 representation of what’s actually deployed in production."**

 To set up a new workstation: